nodejs/node/doc/api/buffer.md

 console.log(Buffer.allocUnsafe(3).fill('\u0222'));
 ```

-If `value` contains invalid characters, it is truncated; if no valid
+If `value` contains invalid characters, it is truncated.

-fill data remains, no filling is performed:
+If no valid fill data remains, then the buffer is either zero-filled or no
+filling is performed, depending on the input type.
+That behavior is dictated by
+compatibility reasons and was changed to throwing an exception in Node.js v10,
+so it's not recommended to rely on that.

 ```js
 const buf = Buffer.allocUnsafe(5);